Biden cracks down on 'junk fees' in new economic focus ahead of midterms - KTVZ

 Specifically, the Consumer Financial Protection Bureau is issuing new guidance publicly relaying that depositor fee and surprise overdraft fee practices “are likely unfair and unlawful under existing law.”

+“This is a shot across the bow to any bank that continues to charge an overdraft fee,” said Ed Mills, Washington policy analyst at Raymond James.
+“This is regulation through enforcement.”

+Chopra also noted that the CFPB is already “starting” to take enforcement action on junk fees, including through a $50 million penalty last month against Regions Bank for what the agency described as illegal surprise overdraft fees.
+However, he would not say directly whether more enforcement is coming.

-“There’s a lot going on that we’re doing, and it adds up,” Biden said of his broad efforts to help American consumers, noting that he understands “the frustration of the American people” amid rising prices.
+Biden said on Wednesday that “there’s a lot” his administration is doing to lower costs and that “it adds up.”
+He also repeatedly underscored that understands “the frustration of the American people” amid rising prices.

 The economy and inflation are issues at the front of voters’ minds in battleground states, CNN polls released this week show.
 And along with acknowledging Americans’ frustrations about the state of the economy, Biden has frequently deployed a midterm campaign message aimed at differentiating what he says are the savings in Democrats’ policy plans from Republicans’ costly proposals.